Admissions Policies of the Jacobs School of Medicine and Biomedical Sciences

 6.2.2.
 Structure and Membership

-Members of the Admissions Interview Subcommittee are drawn from full-time faculty, volunteer faculty, local physicians, community members, and Jacobs School medical students.
+Members of the Admissions Interview Subcommittee are drawn from full-time faculty, volunteer faculty, local physicians, professional community members, and Jacobs School medical students.
 Subcommittee membership is through appointment of the Dean of the Jacobs School, or the Dean’s designee.

 6.3.
 Admissions Selection Subcommittee